 UTI: The urinary tract is the site most frequently infected by ExPEC; see Chap.
-144 for more details.
-E. coli causes 80–90% of ~6–8 million episodes of acute uncomplicated UTI in premenopausal women.
+147 for more details.
+E. coli causes 80–90% of ∼6–8 million episodes of acute uncomplicated UTI in ambulatory premenopausal women.

 Meningitis: E. coli is one of the two leading causes of neonatal meningitis (the other being group B Streptococcus).
 Strains with the K1 capsular serotype are generally involved.

-Bacteremia: E. coli is one of the two most common blood isolates of clinical significance.
-E. coli bacteremia can arise from primary infection at any site, but originates most commonly from the urinary tract (50–67% of episodes) and next most commonly from the abdomen (25% of episodes).
-E. coli bacteremia is typically associated with sepsis.
+Bacteremia: E. coli bacteremia can arise from primary infection at any site, but originates most commonly from the urinary tract (50–67% of episodes) and next most commonly from the abdomen (25% of episodes).
+E. coli bacteremia is almost always clinically significant and may be associated with sepsis.
 Endovascular infections are rare but have been described.

 ExPEC grows readily on standard media under either ...